Robert Žulj: Al Ittihad Kalba

 In July 2021, Zulj joined UAE Pro League side, Al Ittihad Kalba where he scored five goals in 27 games.

 LASK

 After only one year in UAE, Austrian team, LASK brought in Zulj on a free transfer where he is still playing.
 He has made 45 appearances, scoring 19 goals in the process.

+International career

+On 15 May 2014 Žulj was called up to the first team squad of the Austrian national team for the first time.

 Personal life

 Žulj was born in Austria and is of Burgenland Croatian descent.
 He is the older brother of Peter Žulj, who is also a professional footballer.